jezzsantos/automate/docs/cli.md

 These identifiers, are sometimes needed to be passed to subsequent commands by the end-user (and by any tools using the CLI).

-> The end-user is free to copy and paste these values from the terminal, but the machine would have to scrape the values
+!!! tip
-> from messages.
+    The end-user is free to copy and paste these values from the terminal, but the machine would have to scrape the values from messages.

 Consuming key data from the output (and from the errors) by scripts and tools can be very difficult.
 We want to enable these tools to be able to reliably parse the outputs and errors in order to chain tools together.
 So we offer the Structured output option to provide that data in machine-readable format.